Mistborn: The Hero of Ages: Plot

 The kandra finally accept their doom, and Sazed finds his faith in the ancient Terris religion and the Hero of Ages.
 Urteau is saved, at a great physical cost to Spook, who has discovered that Ruin was influencing him with Hemalurgy.
-Elend leads the last of humanity to the Kandra homeland, the Pits of Hathsin, where Ruin's power, or body, has been stored.
-Ruin has been fooling Vin and Elend into leading him to his body, which turns out to be the atium stash, hidden in the Kandra homeland all along.
-Surrounded and outnumbered, Elend realizes that the Mists have been snapping mistings, and that he has been provided with an army of atium mistings.
-He leads a desperate battle against the koloss, in vain.
-Marsh appears again and faces down Elend.
-Though Elend receives mystical aid from Vin, giving him unlimited metallic power, Marsh strikes Elend in the chest with an axe, which proves fatal.
-As he is dying, Elend reveals that his soldiers have burnt away all of Ruin's body, the atium, in battle, so now Ruin can never recover his missing power.
+Elend leads the last of humanity to the kandra homeland, the Pits of Hathsin, where Ruin's power, or body, has been stored.
+Ruin has been fooling Vin and Elend into leading him to his body, which turns out to be the atium stash hidden in the kandra homeland all along.
+Surrounded and outnumbered, Elend realizes that the mists have been Snapping Mistings, and that he has been provided with an army of atium Mistings.
+He leads a desperate battle against the koloss in vain.
+Marsh appears again and battles Elend.
+Though Elend receives mystical aid from Vin, giving him unlimited metallic power, Marsh fatally wounds Elend.
+As he is dying, Elend reveals that his soldiers have burnt away all of Ruin's body, the atium, in battle, so that Ruin can never recover his missing power.
 Vin realizes that Preservation gave of himself to create mankind so that mankind would be able to manifest both Preservation's ability to create and Ruin's ability to destroy.
-Having both abilities within her, Vin attacks Ruin directly, killing herself/Preservation, but also destroying Ruin.
+Having both abilities within her, Vin attacks Ruin directly, sacrificing herself and Preservation to finally destroy Ruin.

-Vin and many others thought that she was the Hero of Ages, but it is revealed to actually be the Terris Keeper Sazed.
-One major prophecy, "The Hero will bear the future of the world on his arms", referred to Sazed's Feruchemical copperminds on his arms.
-He uses the knowledge in these copperminds, along with the combined power of Preservation and Ruin, claimed from the fallen bodies of Vin and Ruin, to help reshape the world, re-aligning the sun and planets to stabilize the world, changing the red, volcanic ecology into a new paradise of blue skies, green foliage, gentle warming sun and rainbow flowers.
+Vin and many others thought that she was the Hero of Ages, but it is revealed to actually be Sazed.
+One major prophecy, "The Hero will bear the future of the world on his arms", referred to Sazed's Feruchemical copperminds.
+He uses the knowledge in these copperminds, along with the combined power of Preservation and Ruin, claimed from the fallen bodies of Vin and Ruin, to reshape the world into a new paradise of blue skies, green foliage, and rainbow flowers.
 Spook, Ham, Breeze, and the other survivors emerge to this newly reformed world, finding Vin and Elend's reformed but still lifeless bodies in a field of flowers.
 A thick tome is found, written by Sazed, explaining his role as the Hero of Ages, the history of Ruin and Preservation's conflict, and extensive knowledge about the Three Metallic Arts.
-A note is also left for Spook, revealing that Sazed had made him a Mistborn and healed the damages he had done to his own body over the course of the book, as well as the revelation that there are two metals which have yet to be discovered.
+A note is also left for Spook, revealing that Sazed had made him a Mistborn and healed the damages he had done to his own body over the course of the book, as well as the revelation that there are two metals and their alloys that have yet to be discovered.
 Under Spook's leadership, they begin their mission of rebuilding society.